AdamTest24/Case_Studies_L2D/reinforcement_learning_Neythen/updated-notebooks/session3-bioreactor.md

 * The variable `LR` is the learning rate (e.g., 0.0005).

 The neural network, $QNetwork$, is used to estimate **the value function**.
-$QNetwork$ consisting of 20 nodes [27] where each node use a RELU activation function.
-The input layer had $n$ nodes, one for each **microbial strain**; the linear output layer had $2^n$ nodes corresponding to each **variable action**.
+$QNetwork$ consisting of 20 nodes [27], 64 nodes in this example (or any number depending on available computing power) The input layer had $n$ nodes, one for each **microbial strain**; the linear output layer had $2^n$ nodes corresponding to each **variable action**.
 Adam optimiser is used to dynamically adapt the learning rate which is common in RL.
 The **populations levels** were scaled by a factor of `10e-5` before being entered the neural network  and generated values between 0 to 1 and prevent instability.